Raj-Vedula/UserTransactionPortal/README.md

 Authentication is done in Authentication service. <br/>

-Pom.xml has dependency on jpa , spring security and mysql.Properties file has MYSQL connection information <br />
+Pom.xml has dependency on jpa , spring security and mysql.Properties file has MYSQL connection information and encrypted password <br />

 Pricing/Charging
   In all these scenarios..Lazy loading based security checks could be placed for pricing and charging purposes.